-Viewer Gareth Shelley asked a question about how important a big vocabulary is when you want to write a book, and how you can overcome the problem of a small vocabulary to become a better writer.
+Viewer Gareth Shelley asked a question about how important a big vocabulary.
+When you want to write a book, can overcome the problem of a small vocabulary to become a better writer?

 First of all you have to work out who your audience is.
-If you are writing for children you vocabulary wouldn’t need to be as big, as children’s books use more simple language and smaller words in order to appeal and be accessible to the children they’re targeted at.
+If you are writing for children you vocabulary wouldn’t need to be as big.
+A children’s books use more simple language and smaller words in order to be accessible to the children they’re targeted at.

-If you want to grow you vocabulary in a simple way, to make your book more entertaining and less repetitive, Google is your friend.
+If you want to grow you vocabulary in a simple way Google is your friend.
 Google synonyms for certain words or phrases that you’re prone to using and find alternatives.

 Don’t Let Your Insecurity Stop You

 If you focus on a perceived weakness, such as a smaller than ideal vocabulary, it can stifle the creative process.
-I would highly recommend writing your book as best you can, with what words and ideas you have, and then make full use of the editing process.
+I would highly recommend writing your book as best you can, with what words and ideas you have.
+Then make full use of the editing process.

 When you edit , you can go over your manuscript with a thesaurus or dictionary, and improve your work.
-If you have lots of characters do a certain thing or say a certain thing, you’ll notice it during your editing process and then find news ways of describing it to keep your writing fresh and interesting.
+If you have lots of characters do a certain thing or say a certain thing, you’ll notice it during your editing process.
+I regularly have my characters nod.
+Always nodding.
+I have to go back and edit that out and find new ways to show their agreement.
+You can then find news ways of describing it to keep your writing fresh and interesting.

 An important thing to remember is that the more you read, the better your writing will become.
-When you read the work of other writers, you’ll build up your vocabulary and learn new ways of describing things and interesting ways to use our language.
+When you read the work of other writers, you’ll build up your vocabulary.
+You can learn new ways of describing things and interesting ways to use our language.